Agenda

 Panel 5: Institutional Design and the Architecture of Secrecy

-This panel presents new academic research on how judicial practices and procedural design shape what remains hidden in civil litigation.
-The papers examine the institutional and doctrinal architectures of secrecy, exploring how transparency affects judicial learning, public accountability, and the integrity of the legal system.
+This panel will present new academic research on how judicial practices and procedural design shape what remains hidden in civil litigation.
+The papers will examine the institutional and doctrinal architectures of secrecy, exploring how transparency affects judicial learning, public accountability, and the integrity of the legal system.

 May 1, 2026